AstraProtocol/astra-js/example/wallet-connect-connector/README.md

-# Demo use WalletConnect to connect dApp to Astra Wallet
+# Demo use WalletConnect to connect dApp to Astra Wallet Connector

 ## Available Scripts